wsteadman/Steadman-Data-Science-Portfolio/Basic-streamlit-app/README.md

 This app enables you to:

-- 🔍 Filter penguins based on flipper length.
+- 🔍 Filter penguins based on flipper lengths
-- 🏝️ Explore penguin populations on different islands.
+- 🏝️ Explore penguin populations on different islands
-- 📈 View species distribution and average biometric data.
+- 📈 View species distribution and average biometric data from each island
-- 🧾 Display detailed data tables for in-depth exploration.

-Built with simplicity and interactivity in mind, this tool is perfect for educational purposes, data exploration, and quick insights.
+Built with simplicity and interactivity in mind, this tool is perfect for educational purposes, data exploration, and quick insights

 <br>